Palace of Valsain

+History

+Construction

-The Trastamara kings of Castile already had a hunting lodge in Valsain.
-But the royal palace itself was built between 1552 and 1556 for King Philip II by the architect Gaspar de Vega after the king returned from a trip to France, England, and the Netherlands.
-The architecture of the palace was heavily influenced by Netherlandish/ Flemish architecture, such as Binche Palace, features of which were until then unknown in Spain: steeply pitched slate roofs, slated spires, dormer windows.
+The Trastámara kings of Castile already had a hunting lodge in Valsain.
+But the royal palace itself was built between 1552 and 1556 for King Philip II by the architect Gaspar de Vega after the King returned from a trip to France, England, and the Netherlands.
+The architecture of the palace was heavily influenced by Netherlandish/Flemish architecture, such as Binche Palace, features of which were until then unknown in Spain: steeply pitched slate roofs, slated spires, dormer windows.
 These became characteristics of the Habsburg architecture in Spain.

+Birthplace

 The palace was the birthplace of princess Isabella Clara Eugenia, daughter of Philip II of Spain and his third wife Elisabeth of Valois, who later together with her husband Albert VII, Archduke of Austria became sovereign of the Spanish Netherlands in the Low Countries and the north of modern France.

+Spanish match

 The English Prince Charles came to Valsain in 1623, during the visit known as the "Spanish match".
 He admired the orchards and the situation of the building.

+Fire

 On 22 October 1682, the palace burnt down to a shell.
 Due to the political situation in Spain and the crisis around the succession, King Charles II was not able to restore the palace.
-His successor King Philip V built close by a new palace: "La Granja" (Royal Palace of La Granja de San Ildefonso).
+His successor King Philip V built close by a new palace, the Royal Palace of La Granja de San Ildefonso.
 Today only the ruins remain.